Zodiac1978/tl-normalizer/readme.txt

 See: http://www.w3.org/International/docs/charmod-norm/#choice-of-normalization-form

-For best results have PHP 5.3+ and the PHP Normalizer extension (intl and icu) installed.
+For best results have the PHP Normalizer extension "intl" installed.

 However the claim is that this version should work without the PHP Normalizer extension being installed, or if your installation is without UTF-8 for PCRE, or if you're running PHP 5.2.4...